BPHL-Molecular/Sanibel/README.md

 - **SLURM** workload manager (required for HiPerGator; otherwise not required)

 All bioinformatics tools run inside containers, no additional software installation is required.

-> ℹ️ Sanibel runs on both legacy Nextflow (23.04–25.x) and the new 26+ releases.

 ### 💻 Resource Requirements